mzffreyvazov/4sim-gov-ai-mvp/taskb/README.md

 1. Go to the "📁 Upload Data" tab
 2. Upload your CSV or Excel file (max 200MB)
 3. Preview your data in the interactive tables
+4. **NEW**: Use AI-powered CSV formatting for complex files (e.g., from stat.gov.az)
+   - System automatically detects if formatting is recommended
+   - Preview changes before applying
+   - Handles multi-level headers and unstructured data

 ### Step 2: AI Analysis
 1. Navigate to "🔍 AI Analysis" tab